jonespm/SI664-docs/install/win-choco_python_django_mysql-install.md

 ### 11.2 Run migrations
 Next, populate the polls database with the tables required to support both the app and Django's adminstration site using the `migrate` command.
 If you earlier created a polls app when working with the default SQLite back-end, the polls models will be included in the migration.

-:warning: You must activate the virtual environment before issuing this and the other `manage .py` commands described below.
+:warning: You must activate the virtual environment before issuing this and the other `manage.py` commands described below.

 ```commandline
 (venv) PS C:\Users\arwhyte\Development\repos\github\arwhyte\django-tutorial-mysql> python manage.py migrate